 I didn’t find it the first time, but the old wash house, down the church, is in a quiet and lovely garden.
 Perfect for taking a break in the shade or for reading a book while hearing the soft sound of the water running from basin to basin.

 It is quite a climb to get up to Hyères Castle, which is on the hill above the old town centre, so I recommend going there early morning in the summer.
 Of the ruins of this 11th-century castle, you can still see a couple of towers and a drawbridge.
 However, at 198 m of altitude, the true reward is the stunning view of the Giens Peninsula and its saltmarshes, Porquerolles and Port-Cros islands.

 Scuba diving in Port-Cros National Park

 The dive centres going to the protected waters of Port-Cros and Porquerolles are quite spread out from Hyères to Le Lavandou.
 A few are directly located on the islands themselves, but I found it way more convenient to board directly from one of the harbours in Hyères.
-In my case, I go to the port of L’Ayguade.
+In my case, to go diving in Porquerolles, I embark from the harbour of L’Ayguade.

 Every day in the season they go for two dives a day, one in the morning and one in the afternoon, making it sometimes a full day trip with a lunch break on Porquerolles or Port-Cros island.
 I usually call a few days in advance, as depending on the weather they may choose different dive sites in Port-Cros or Porquerolles, or one of the famous shipwrecks between the islands.